 (3) To provide data regarding birth defects in Ohio to the "National Birth Defects Prevention Network"; and

-(B) Information concerning individuals with birth defects obtained by the Ohio department of health for the birth defects information system is for the confidential use of the Ohio department of health.
-However, qualified persons or government entities engaged in demographic, teratologic, epidemiologic or similar studies related to health and health care provision may be given access to confidential information if the study meets the standards established in paragraph (C) of this rule and if all the following conditions are met:
+(B) Qualified persons or government entities engaged in demographic, teratologic, epidemiologic or similar studies related to health and health care provision may be given access to confidential information if all the following conditions are met and if the project is approved by the Ohio department of health's institutional review board:

 (1) The person requesting to access the data initially meets with the birth defects program administrator or other pertinent Ohio department of health staff to discuss the proposed study concept and programmatic data elements requested.